 The work we do as a Department of Transportation is crucial to the state, now as much as ever.
-For that reason, it is important that we keep our business moving forward as well as help support the State of Utah’s efforts to slow the spread of coronavirus.
-UDOT continues to provide the services so many businesses and citizens depend on while also finding ways to protect the individuals and teams that provide those services.
-Our projects are moving forward, our services and systems are available and above all, our employees and partners are doing their utmost to keep Utah moving.
-We are asking customers to contact us and make an appointment for any in person business needs and to wear a mask when entering our buildings.
-Contact information for each of our regional offices and Motor Carriers can be found below.
-If there are any further changes with regards to our offices, services and/or projects we will post them here immediately.
+For that reason, we have continued to keep our business moving forward while helping support the State of Utah’s efforts to slow the spread of coronavirus.
+UDOT employees and partners have kept Utah moving by providing the services so many businesses and citizens depend on while also finding ways throughout the pandemic to protect the individuals and teams that provide those services.

 Main Office – Calvin Rampton Complex – 801-965-4000

 Region 4 – 435-893-4799 or 800-378-3390

 Speed is dependent on weather and road conditions, so for safety reasons, plows drive at cautious speeds.
 Speed is also important for effective snow removal.
 When plows are throwing snow off to the side of the road, it is necessary to drive at slower speeds in order to place the snow where it needs to go.